Ballarat: Tourism and hospitality

 Ballarat attracts 2.2 million visitors a year and the tourism and hospitality industry is a A$480 million a year sector which accounts for around 15% of Ballarat's economy and employs around 2,870 people.
 Tourism in Ballarat is promoted by Ballarat Regional Tourism.

-A significant heritage tourism industry has not grown substantially in Ballarat since the 1960s.
+A significant heritage tourism industry has grown substantially in Ballarat since the 1960s.
 Ballarat is most notable for the award-winning open-air museum known as Sovereign Hill, a recreated 1850s gold mining settlement opened in 1970.
 Sovereign Hill is Ballarat's biggest tourism drawcard and is consistently rated among the best outdoor museums in the world and continues to expand.
 Sovereign Hill accounts for over half a million of Ballarat's visitors and $40 million in tourism revenue.

 Several businesses and attractions have capitalised on Ballarat's gold mining history.
 They include Kryal Castle (1972), "Gold Rush Mini Golf" (2002) featuring the "Big Miner" (2006) one of Australia's big things (although the original proposal appeared larger and for the miner to hold the Eureka Flag) at Ballarat's eastern entrance.

-Other tourist attractions include the Eureka Centre; The Gold Museum, Ballarat; Ballarat Botanic gardens and Lake Wendouree; the Museum of Australian Democracy; the Ballarat Tramway Museum and Ballarat Ghost Tours and Ballarat Wildlife Park.
+Other tourist attractions include the Eureka Centre; The Gold Museum, Ballarat; Ballarat Botanic gardens and Lake Wendouree; the Ballarat Tramway Museum and Ballarat Wildlife Park.
 A large number of Ballarat hotels, motels and restaurants service the tourism industry.
 The Ballarat Tourist Association is an industry based non-profit, membership organisation representing the city's tourism industry.

-Ballarat honours its rich history by hosting a number of annual festivals with historical and cultural focus including the Ballarat Begonia Festival, Ballarat Heritage Weekend and Ballarat Beat Rockabilly Festival.
+Ballarat hosts a number of annual festivals with historical and cultural focus including the Ballarat Begonia Festival, Ballarat Heritage Weekend and Ballarat Beat Rockabilly Festival.

 Manufacturing

-According to the 2006 Australian Census, manufacturing is Ballarat's third largest employment sector, accounting for 14.8% of all workers.
+According to the 2021 Australian census, manufacturing is Ballarat's sixth largest employment sector, accounting for 7% of all workers.

 Ballarat attracts investment from several international manufacturers.
 The Australian headquarters of Mars, Incorporated was established in Ballarat in 1979 with the main Ballarat factory producing popular confectionery including Mars bars, Snickers and M&M's for the Australian market as well as expanding in 2013 to produce Maltesers.
 McCain Foods Limited Australian headquarters was established in Ballarat in 1970 and the company continues to expand its operations.
 The Ballarat North Workshops is a major manufacturer of public transportation products with current investment from Alstom.

 Ballarat also has a large number of home-grown companies producing textiles, general industrial engineering, food products, brick and tiles, building components, prefabricated housing components and automotive components.
 Brewing was once a large-scale operation, with many large businesses including the public company Phoenix Brewery, and although large-scale brewing has ceased, the city retains a substantial microbrewery industry.